coincharge-io/Wordpress-Lightning-Paywall/readme.txt

 - With Lightning Paywall, you can earn money without forcing users to sign up for a monthly membership.
 - Offer free posts on your blog and especially high-quality posts are offered for a small fee.
 - Each article has a free part and after a certain point the article becomes chargeable.
+- Charge for your high quality videos.
+- Sell any file and offer it to your customers for download.

 Further information can be found here: https://lightning-paywall.coincharge.io/

 = Features =

-- Prices per post can be set globally or individually for each post
+- Prices can be set globally or individually for each post, video or file
 - Availability period of the paid contribution can be set individually
 - Future-oriented payment method thanks to the use of Bitcoin and Lightning
 - Use of the BTCPay server for payment processing and thus independent of banks and payment providers
+- Edit text within the paywall
 - Invoices overview
 - Supports Elementor, WPBakery, Gutenberg and Shortcode